 It was time to head down the mountain.
 Skins came off, bindings switched to downhill ski mode, and without knowing how to downhill ski, down the mountain I went!
 The first two to three minutes I didn’t know what to do with my skis, then in no time, like I had been doing it my whole life, I was cruising down that mountain.
 I knew the sensation I was looking for from snowboarding all my life, I just had to find out how to find that same feeling with skis.
 Grinning from ear to ear, with legs on fire all the way down, I was in heaven, truly loving every part of my morning adventure in the Adirondacks.

-I was completely hooked, so much so I went straight back to High Peaks Cyclery to buy all the gear I needed to call my own.
+I was completely hooked, so much that I went straight back to High Peaks Cyclery to buy all the gear I needed to call my own.
 I was ready to make skinning up mountains a permanent part of my winter life of living and training as a triathlete in the Adirondacks.
 I can’t think of any better way to continue to enjoy the winter months here than to be able to ski up a mountain in the morning to watch the sunrise.
 The off-season for a triathlete in the Adirondacks is not like any other athlete's off-season.
 We are blessed with countless ways to cross train all winter long and I am beyond excited that I have found the joy of skinning up a mountain.
 It's the perfect addition to my training.

 Stay tuned for more first-time winter adventures!